-The invention covers a novel way to activate the freeze-dried bacteria and corresponding patent applications are currently pending in additional future key markets including the US and Europe.
-This patent increases the existing protection of IBTs drug candidate IBP-9414 in addition to Orphan Drug Exclusivity and biological data protection already established in the US and EU.
+The invention covers a novel way to activate the freeze-dried bacteria and corresponding patent applications are pending in additional important future markets including the US and Europe.
+This patent further increases the existing protection of IBT’s drug candidate IBP-9414 for which both Orphan Drug Exclusivity and biological data protection have been granted in the USA and EU.

-The Mexican patent provides coverage until 2036.
-IBP-9414 is intended to be marketed in Mexico once marketing authorization has been obtained.
+The patent provides coverage until 2036.
+IBP-9414 is intended to be marketed in Australia once market approval has been obtained.

-“It is a great pleasure that IBT has succeeded in expanding our intellectual property protection for IBP-9414” says Staffan Strömberg, Chief Executive Officer of IBT.
+“We are very pleased that IBT has succeeded in expanding our intellectual property protection for IBP-9414 through the approved patent in an important additional market” says Staffan Strömberg, Chief Executive Officer of IBT.

 About Infant Bacterial Therapeutics AB

 Infant Bacterial Therapeutics AB (IBT) is a public company domiciled in Stockholm.
 The company’s Class B shares are listed on Nasdaq Stockholm, Mid-cap (IBT B).

 Infant Bacterial Therapeutics AB (publ) (IBT) is a pharmaceutical company with a product in clinical phase III with a vision to develop drugs influencing the infant microbiome, and thereby prevent or treat rare diseases affecting infants.